rushabh-v/Show-Your-Contributions/README.md

 # Show-Your-Contributions
-- An automated workflow that generates/updates an your **GitHub page (Website)** and your **GitHub profile readme** to showcases your GitHub contributions.
+- An automated workflow that generates/updates your **GitHub page (Website)** and your **GitHub profile readme** to showcases your GitHub contributions.
-- It will check your activities everyday at `00:00 UTC` and will automatically update the `contributrions.html` if it finds any new Contributions.
+- It will check your activities every day at `00:00 UTC` and will automatically update the `contributrions.html` if it finds any new Contributions.

 See it working: [GitHub page](https://rushabh-v.github.io/contributions) | [GitHub profile readme](https://github.com/rushabh-v/)